estuary/flow/site/docs/reference/Connectors/capture-connectors/google-cloud-sql-postgres.md

 1. Allow connections to the database from the Estuary Flow IP address.

    1. [Enable public IP on your database](https://cloud.google.com/sql/docs/mysql/configure-ip#add) and add `34.121.207.128` as an authorized IP address.
-See directions below to use a SSH Tunnel.
+See directions below to use a SSH Tunnel instead of enabling public access.

    :::info
    Alternatively, you can allow secure connections via SSH tunneling.
 To do so: